Emergency Unemployment Compensation

 As a result of sequestration, the U.S. Department of Labor is requiring a reduction of EUC payments between May 26 and October 19, 2013.
 In order to comply with this federal mandate, Florida is required to reduce the EUC remaining entitlement for all EUC Tier III claimants to three weeks or 15.79 percent of their regular state claim entitlement, whichever is less.

 - Individuals who have already received EUC Tier III equal to this amount by May 26, 2013, will not be entitled to additional benefits unless they qualify for a new regular claim or have eligibility in another state.

 - Individuals currently claiming EUC Tier III benefits on or after the week ending June 1, 2013, will be mailed a recalculation of the initial EUC Tier III monetary determination.

-- Individuals who have not yet established entitlement to EUC Tier III benefits but who do so between the week ending June 1, 2013, and the week ending September 28, 2013, will be mailed a determination of entitlement reflecting the amount of benefits payable through the week ending September 28, 2013.
+- Individuals who have not yet established entitlement to EUC Tier III benefits but who do so after the week ending May 25, 2013 , and before the week ending October 19, 2013, will be mailed a determination of entitlement reflecting the amount of benefits payable through the week ending October 19, 2013.

 If you have been receiving EUC benefits and you received a final payment notice for EUC Tier I or II, you will be mailed a determination letter of monetary entitlement for your next tier of eligibility and will automatically be enrolled into Tier II or III.
 However, the last week payable on the EUC program is the week ending December 28, 2013 regardless of any benefits remaining on the claim.

-If you did not receive an EUC determination letter within seven days after you claimed your last weeks of regular state benefits, contact us at 1-800-204-2418, press option 2 for assistance.
+If you did not receive a EUC determination letter within seven days after you claimed your last weeks of regular state benefits, contact us at 1-800-204-2418, press option 2 for assistance.